ryanyxw/llm-decouple/README.md

 ```bash
 bash download_olmo_ckpt.sh
 ```

+For later evaluation, you should also download Olmo ckpt 738020 by changing the "checkpoint_num" variable in the script.

 ### Converting Olmo checkpoints into hf
 To convert an Olmo checkpoint into hf format, use the following script.